What biochemical blood test is normal? table. Normal cholesterol value in women

 Urea

 A substance that is the end product of protein metabolism in the body.
-Urea is excreted by the kidneys, so the determination of its concentration in the blood gives an idea of the functional abilities of the kidneys and is most widely used to diagnose renal pathology.
+Urea is excreted by the kidneys, so determining its concentration in the blood gives an idea of the functional abilities of the kidneys and is most widely used for diagnosing renal pathology.

 Uric acid

 One of the end products of protein metabolism in the body.
 Uric acid is completely excreted by the kidneys.
-P rise concentration of uric acid is found in nephrolithiasis, other kidney diseases occurring with renal failure.
+P increase concentration of uric acid occurs in kidney stones and other kidney diseases occurring with renal failure.

 Normal uric acid values: